SteveMcGrath/pytestrunner/README.md

 ## Installation

 Installation of testrunner is easy.
-First install pyenv and pyenv-virtualenv, then plud the testrunner script into a location that you can run it from.
+First install pyenv and pyenv-virtualenv, then plug the testrunner script into a location that you can run it from.

     brew install pyenv pyenv-virtualenv
     cp testrunner.sh ~/bin